 R. Ross Dunsmore

 Ross obtained his B.A. from McGill University in 1970 and his LL.B. from Queen's University in 1973.
-He then practiced at a large labour and employment law boutique from 1975 to 2006, before launching Dunsmore Law, which has since expanded to become Dunsmore Wearing LLP.
-He has also been recognized by LEXPERT as one of the top labour relations lawyers in Ontario.
+He then practiced at a large labour and employment law boutique from 1975 to 2006, before launching his own firm, Dunsmore Law.
+Ross has also been recognized by LEXPERT as one of the top labour relations lawyers in Ontario.

 Throughout his distinguished career, Ross' practice has incorporated practical analysis and resolution of work place disputes: from grievances and human rights complaints to wrongful dismissals.
 His focus is economical strategies to avoid expensive disputes.
 Creative approaches to problems are a hallmark of his advice.